Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 =======

-The second solution I explored was to display the gathered data in a website, so that I could open the website every morning on my phone, laptop or pretty much anything with internet.
+The second solution I explored was to display the gathered data in a website, so that I could read the news every morning on my phone, laptop or pretty much anything with internet.

 Deploying small websites is something I have done a lot, so I already had the